🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Overhead detail shot of layered plates at a single place setting: a round rattan or wood-slice charger as the base, a matte stoneware neutral dinner plate in cream or warm gray, topped with a blue patterned salad plate (floral or stripe or speckle).
 Mix of vintage blue-and-white pattern with modern plate shapes.
 Subtle shadows and highlights to emphasize depth and texture.
 Clean, styled look, photorealistic, no people.

 Stacking plates is the simplest way to get that “I tried” look without actually trying.
-Start with a **charger** (wood slice, rattan, or antique silver), then a neutral **dinner plate**, and top with a **patterned salad plate**—bonus points if it has a blue floral, stripe, or speckle.
+Start with a charger (wood slice, rattan, or antique silver), then a neutral dinner plate, and top with a patterned salad plate, bonus points if it has a blue floral, stripe, or speckle.
+I’ve seen a navy runner with copper accents make a small dining nook feel like a restaurant.

 Layering formula